AkashnilRecovered/AkashnilRecovered/README.md

 - Trams in San Fierro have white textures of people which was caused by an unknown mod.

 - You can report your issues by using [CrashInfo](https://www.mixmods.com.br/2022/09/crashinfo/) and post the error code here.
 You can also use [SCRLog](https://www.mixmods.com.br/2020/10/iii-vc-sa-scrlog-2020-3-descobrir-crash-em-mod-cleo/).
 (Not recommended using SCRLog after sending it here.
-Only use for crashes.) to detect ClEO mods crashing.
+Only use for crashes.) to detect CLEO mods crashing.

 <p align="right">